 Because it speaks so well to the theme of evangelization, Tony's favorite scripture passage is Matthew 4:18-20 --- As He was walking by the Sea of Galilee, He saw two brothers, Simon who is called Peter, and his brother Andrew, casting a net into the sea; they were fishermen.
 He said to them, "Come after Me, and I will make you fishers of men."
 At once they left their nets and followed Him.

-Stephen Forster joined Corpus Christi – Saint Bernard Parish this past summer as Coordinator of Parish Services.
-Prior to arriving here, Stephen served as Youth Minister at Saint Matthew Parish in Southborough, and as Operations & Ministry Assistant at Ascension Parish in Sudbury.
-In his new role, Stephen will manage the day-to-day operations of the office, assist parishioners with sacramental records and Mass intentions as well as manage the weekly bulletin and website.
-He will also lend support to other areas of the parish as needed.
-Stephen earned his B.A.
-Degree in Political Science from Merrimack College and his M.A.
-Degree in Ministry and Theology from Villanova University.
+In her new role, Paige will manage the day to day operations of the office, assist parishioners with sacramental records and Mass intentions as well as manage the weekly bulletin and website.
+She will also lend support to other areas of the parish as needed.

 Mary Nolan has been the Music Director at Corpus Christi-St. Bernard Parish for the past 8 years.
 Mary plays both the organ and keyboard and leads our Adult and Children Choirs.
 Mary takes an active role in our liturgical celebrations and rehearses with members of the choir throughout the year.
 She also assists the parish during Funeral Liturgies and other events that take place.
 If you are interested in joining one of our choirs, please see Mary after one of the weekend Masses.